-Second semester 2015-16, full pay

-To continue research pioneering new approaches to discovering biomedically valuable natural products and to characterize enzymes that carry out difficult biochemical reactions (with the combined current misuse of antibiotics and creativity of bacterial pathogens, major progress in this field is necessary to prevent once treatable infections against becoming deadly again); and to co-author journal submissions resulting from this collaborative research.
+Douglas Alan Mitchell, assistant professor, second semester 2015-16, full pay.
+To continue research pioneering new approaches to discovering biomedically valuable natural products and to characterize enzymes that carry out difficult biochemical reactions (with the combined current misuse of antibiotics and creativity of bacterial pathogens, major progress in this field is necessary to prevent once treatable infections against becoming deadly again); and to coauthor journal submissions resulting from this collaborative research.

-School of Literatures, Cultures and Linguistics

-Program in Comparative and World Literature
+School of Literatures, Cultures and Linguistics, Program in Comparative and World Literature

-RACHEL SYLVIA HARRIS, Assistant Professor

-To complete research and to write a book manuscript, Warriors, Witches, Whores: Women in Israeli Cinema, which will be the first book-length study of women in Israeli cinema and is likely to impact scholarship in Israel, Europe and the United States.
+RACHEL SYLVIA HARRIS, assistant professor, Academic Year 2015-16, one-half pay.
+To complete research and to write a book manuscript, Warriors, Witches, Whores: Women in Israeli Cinema, which will be the first book-length study of women in Israeli cinema and is likely to impact scholarship in Israel, Europe, and the United States.